gbouzon/dragonRush/README.md

 <p>
 	<strong>Andrei Marinescu:</strong><br>
 	Deleted ProperDragon map including some necessary classes for that map.<br>
-	Created new enemy <br>
+	Created new enemy (Bomb class). <br>
-	Added animation to the bomb when "detonated" (Audio difficulty going to fix late)<br>
+	Added animation to the bomb when "detonated" (audio bug to be fixed).<br>
-	Added a game over condition so to restart when score<0.<br>
+	Added a game over condition so to restart when score is negative.<br>
 	Speed up function when at a certain score.<br>
 </p>
 <h1>